sjpp/notes/docs/README.md

 ## Notes and code / command lines snippets

-This repo contains technical notes.
+This repo contains my technical notes.

+It is available at https://sebastienpascalpoher.github.io/notes